 In this revision, instrumental test methods for the determination of arsenic, chlorides, iron and lead have been added as alternate test methods.
 In addition to this, editorial corrections have been made wherever required.
 Also, Amendment No. 1 and Reference clause have been incorporated.
 Further, packing and marking clause has been updated.

-The composition of the Committee responsible for formulation of this Standard is given at Annex C.
+The composition of the Committee responsible for formulation of this standard is given in Annex C.

 For the purpose of deciding whether a particular requirement of this standard is complied with, the final value, observed or calculated, expressing the result of a test or analysis, shall be rounded off in accordance with IS 2 : 2022 'Rules for rounding off numerical values (second revision)'.
 The number of significant places retained in the rounded off value should be the same as that of the specified value in this standard.